zufarzhan/twitter-stream-react-node/README.md

 ## Twitter Feed App

 This repository hosts source code for the simple application which allows you to see Twitter feed in real time.
+The app was built using React and Node.
+For real time updates this app uses socket.io.

 ## Installation instructions
 - Install [npm/node](https://nodejs.org/en/)